 China, Japan, Korea DPR, Korea Republic, Macau, Mongolia

-There are also other important objectives such as increasing WCPA membership and promoting a series of capacity building for government officials, site managers and NGOs/NPOs.
+The 3rd goal is to increase WCPA membership and promoting a series of capacity building for government officials, site managers and NGOs/NPOs.
 We will also tackle these goals and challenges vigorously.
-Finally, we are thrilled to work together with all Asian countries for making substantial progress on PAs management from now on!

 The 4th goal is to strengthen our capacity on priority themes for East Asia.
 Special emphasis will be given to areas such as Eco-DRR, Human-wildlife conflict, Governance (particularly shared governance, Management Effectiveness Evaluation and the IUCN Green List, Transboundary PAs, and Tourism in PAs.

 WCPA Regional Vice-Chair East Asia